Welcome back everybody!

 With each set of wheels, there are two axles included.
 The rubber tires are already attached to the wheels and can be removed if you are planning on painting the wheels.
 If you are planning on painting the wheels, you can simply use a toothpick to hold the wheels up while pegging them on a piece of foam or cardboard.
 If you want to take the car out of the original packaging and want to preserve the card without tearing it, use acetone (or clear nail polish remover) on a clean brush and apply it to the backside of the card where the bottom and sides of the plastic blister attach.
 When the card is saturated enough, the adhesive holding the plastic blister will re-liquify long enough for you to slide the car out of the packaging.

 To being with the wheel swapping process, simply attach each axle to the backside of a wheel.
-The fit will be fairly snug.
+Please add a bit of glue on the end of the axle.
 Wheels are designed with between 2.5 to 3.5mm of space for the axles to slide in.
 Do not force axles in with excessive pressure otherwise you risk hurting yourself and the wheel breaking!

 Glue will be required to hold the wheels onto the axle without falling off.
 We use gorilla glue!